4ngryR4v3n/fluffy-fiesta/documentation/setup/kali.md

 #### Configuring the package list

-Copy live-build-config/kali-config/variant-gnome/package-lists/kali.list.chroot from [configs/kali/variants](https://github.com/Perdyx/fluffy-fiesta/tree/master/configs/kali/variants) according to your prefferred variant.
+Replace live-build-config/kali-config/variant-gnome/package-lists/kali.list.chroot with that of your desired variant

+##### Pentesting

+`git clone raw...`

 ### Building the image